arzwa/wgd/README.md

-**Note:** If you are interested in the methods implemented in `wgd`, you may also want to consider the [`ksrates`](https://github.com/VIB-PSB/ksrates) tool by Sensalari *et al.* which uses `wgd` to carefully compare multiple Ks distributions and model them.
+**Note:** If you are interested in the methods implemented in `wgd`, you may also want to consider the [`ksrates`](https://github.com/VIB-PSB/ksrates) tool by Sensalari *et al.* which can be used to carefully compare multiple Ks distributions and model them (`ksrates` uses `wgd` under the hood).

 ## Installation